 We’re supporting all of our London-based Jamie’s Farmers by giving them the opportunity to build on their unique experience in the countryside by carrying on their journey in the city, sustaining and deepening the changes they make even when they’re back at home.

-We also support Oasis Academies Johanna and South Bank, expanding the range of educational opportunities available to their students, even growing produce for lunchtimes at South Bank Academy.
+We also support Oasis Academy South Bank, expanding the range of educational opportunities available to their students, even growing produce for lunchtimes.
 Students and teachers benefit from inclusive outdoor learning and curriculum-based activities covering maths, art, and science to name just a few.